oris-dev/Find-your-hat/development.md

 Features I want to have in:
-1. Win and Lose counter
+* Win and Lose counter / done /
+* random player starting location
-2. create different difficulties
+* create different difficulties
-2. store the data using sql or mongodb
+* store the data using sql or mongodb through players and passwords
-4. Start working on a proper UI
+* Start working on a proper UI
+* add modules

-2. Movement animation and and make everything smoother
+* Movement animation and and make everything smoother
-3. Recreate visuals
+* Recreate visuals
-5. create backend
+* create backend